FAIRDataPipeline/DataPipeline.jl/docs/src/index.md

 !!! note

-    See [here](https://scottishcovidresponse.github.io/) for the main SCRC documentation.
+    See [here](https://fairdatapipeline.github.io/) for the main FAIR Data Pipeline documentation, and information about the SCRC.
 This website is for the Julia package only.

-**DataRegistryUtils.jl**  -  *the SCRC 'Data Pipeline' in Julia*
+**DataPipeline.jl**  -  *the SCRC 'Data Pipeline' in Julia*

 ## What is the SCRC data pipeline?
-Per the SCRC docs, the **Scottish COVID-19 Response Consortium [SCRC]** is a research consortia *"formed of dozens of individuals from over 30 academic and commercial organisations"* focussed on COVID-related research.
+Per the SCRC docs, the **Scottish COVID-19 Response Consortium [SCRC]** is a research consortia concisting *"of dozens of individuals from over 30 academic and commercial organisations"* formed in response to [RAMP: Rapid Assistance in Modelling the Pandemic](https://epcced.github.io/ramp/), a directive to the scientific community coordinated by the Royal Society.

-A key outcome of the project is to develop more epidemiological models of COVID-19 spread in order to develop a more robust and clearer understanding of the impacts of different exit strategies from lockdown - see the [SCRC docs](https://scottishcovidresponse.github.io/) for more information.
+A key outcome of the project is to develop more epidemiological models of COVID-19 spread in order to develop a more robust and clearer understanding of the impacts of different exit strategies from lockdown - see the [SCRC docs](https://fairdatapipeline.github.io/) for more information.

 As a working process developed by the SCRC, the *data pipeline* can be understood by considering the central kernel of its technological implementation: the **[Data Registry](https://data.scrc.uk/) (DR)**.
 Essentially it consists of a relational database, and a [RESTful API](https://data.scrc.uk/api/) for reading and writing to the database.